Effects of brain injury

 As far as modern science understands, the brain controls everything that we do and houses our memories and personality – though how this happens is not fully understood.

-However, the brain's importance means that when injured, the after-effects range from the minimal to the extreme, and from physical defects to drastic changes in personality.
+The brain’s importance means that when injured, the after-effects range from the minimal to the extreme, and from physical defects to drastic changes in personality.

 The effects of brain injury fall into three main categories, cognitive, physical and behavioural/emotional.